 Summarize your proposed research plan according to the headings below.
-Your entire research proposal must not exceed a total of 5 pages as stipulated above and must contain:

-- Introduction/overview of literature review - Objectives - Relevance to sustainability and AOM strategic goals and objectives - Methodology (Provide an overview of the approach and the population that will be used.
-If you plan to use human subjects please outline how you will obtain ethics approval) - Timeline (Demonstrate how you will complete this project within 18 months of receiving funding approval) - Importance of the proposed research and expected results (Describe the expected outcomes highlighting the significance of the research and how it will advance related to sustainability of midwifery.
-Please describe plans for knowledge translation and dissemination.) - Mentor/mentee relationship and mentorship plan (1/4 of the 5 page limit must be dedicated to this heading.)
+- Introduction/overview of literature review - Objectives - Relevance to AOM strategic goals and objectives - Methodology (Provide an overview of the approach and the population that will be used.
+If you plan to use human subjects, please outline how you will obtain ethics approval) - Timeline (Demonstrate how you will complete this project within 18 months of funding approval) - Importance of the proposed research and expected results (Describe the expected outcomes highlighting the significance of the research and how it will advance knowledge and/or its application to midwifery.
+Please describe plans for knowledge translation and dissemination) - Mentor/mentee relationship and mentorship plan (1/4 of the 5 page limit must be dedicated to this heading.)
 Describe: - i.
 Mentor's research qualifications and background in relation to proposed area of research and/or methodology - ii.
 Details of the specific mentored support to be provided (i.e. research strategy support, progress monitoring, training in new research methods or platforms, constructive feedback on drafts) - iii.
 Details regarding the mentor/mentee relationship (i.e. supervision plan, meeting schedule, expectations and benchmarks)